anoma/nspec/docs/tutorial/engines/base.juvix.md

 - The [[Identity#external-identity|identity]] of the engine instance.
 - The initial _local state_ for the engine instance.
-- The time at which the engine instance is spawned.

 In addition to knowing which engine you want to spawn, it's then crucial to understand the type of the local state for the engine instance.